spodell/Darkhorse2/README.txt

          ./install_darkhorse2.pl -c config_filename

-   It is recommended that users disable "strict mode" for their MySQL program prior to DarkHorse installation.
-After installation is complete, this
+   Users of Oracle-MySQL version 5.6 or later should disable "strict mode" in their MySQL program configuration prior to DarkHorse installation.
-   parameter can optionally be turned back on, if desired.
+   After installation is complete, this parameter can optionally be turned back on, if desired.
+Strict mode is turned off by default in MariaDB and earlier versions of MySQL.
+The reason why strict mode is a problem is that database loading is performed in very large batches (packets), containing thousands of sequences at a time.
+Every time there is an entry with a field that fails to meet table format specifications (e.g. too many characters) MySQL in strict mode discards the entire packet, including all of the entries that were actually good.
+When strict mode is disabled, lines exceeding the maximum number of characters are fixed by truncation, and then everything else proceeds normally.

    Note that the installation script may take a substantial amount of time to run (e.g many hours).
 In addition to creating and populating required MySQL